mihajanstrehovec/Ping-OCR/README.md

 # Ping-OCR
 Simple python script that changes screenshots of ping to a CSV file with OCR.
-Currently tested only on Windows with Counter Strike Global Offensive
+Currently tested on Windows 10 with Counter Strike Global Offensive.

 # Setup - Windows